kaguya3222/newsApp/README.md

 # newsapp
-newsApp is created and developing by Maxim Anisimov, Bohdan Bondarenko and Andrew Karpenko for National Aviation University.
+newsApp is created and developing by Maxim Anisimov, Bohdan Bondarenko, Andrew Karpenko and Egor Dolbarev for National Aviation University.
 Project uses REST API from Java Spring framework.

 ## Project setup
 ```